jacques/docs.npmjs.com/content/getting-started/searching-for-packages.md

 ### Viewing Readme

 The readme file is created by the package developer.
-If done well, it explains the purpose of the package, and explains how to use it.
+If done well, it explains the purpose of the package, and how to use it.

 ### Viewing Dependencies